Hackers Rest

 echo The new value of the second element of the array is %a[1]%

-Iterating over an array is achieved by using the ‘for’ loop and going through each element of the array.
-The following example shows a simple way that an array can be implemented.
+Iterating over an array is achieved by using a for loop and stepping through each element of the array.

 @echo off